AntoineChalons/lv-redis/presentation/0-about-me.md

 ## What is Redis

-Redis (Remote Dictionary Server) is an open-source, in-memory data structure store that functions as a database, cache, and message broker1.
+Redis (Remote Dictionary Server) is an open-source, in-memory data structure store that functions as a database, cache, and message broker.
 It's designed for high-speed data retrieval and manipulation, offering exceptional performance by storing data in memory rather than on disk or SSD.